lustre-labs/lustre/pages/reference/for-react-devs.md

   #(model, get_ip)
 }

-// This might seem strange, having Model twice.
-This pattern simply means we'll end up with a type Model and a single Record named Model.
-This way you can use Model as a type and as a record (records are similar to objects) pub type Model {
+// If you're new to Gleam, this double "Model" might seem strange.
+Just think of the inner Model as the "Default variant". pub type Model {
   Model(ip_address: Result(String, HttpError))
 }